 If I could go back 20 years, I wish I had a computer back then and the chance to learn Linux as a teenager.

-Educating the raising generation on how to effectively use open-source technologies will give them the freedom of choice, and they will thank you forever for it.
+Educating the rising generation on how to effectively use open-source technologies will give them the freedom of choice, and they will thank you forever for it.

 In this article, we have shared 10 prospective New Year’s resolutions for system administrators.
-Tecmint.com wishes you the best of luck as you work towards your goals and hope to keep you as a frequent reader in 2021.
+Tecmint.com wishes you the best of luck as you work towards your goals and hopes to keep you as a frequent reader in 2024.